Initiative to enshrine abortion rights in Missouri constitution qualifies for November ballot

 The U.S. Supreme Court overturned a nationwide right to abortion in 2022, sparking a state-by-state battle in legislatures and a new push to let voters decide the issue.
 Since the ruling, most Republican-controlled states have new abortion restrictions in effect while most Democratic-led states have measures protecting abortion access.

-Abortion rights supporters have prevailed in all seven states that already have decided ballot measures since 2022: California, Kansas, Kentucky, Michigan, Montana, Ohio and Vermont.
+Abortion rights supporters have prevailed in all seven states that already had decided ballot measures since 2022: California, Kansas, Kentucky, Michigan, Montana, Ohio and Vermont.

 The high court’s decision overturning its Roe v.
 Wade precedent triggered a 2019 Missouri law to take effect prohibiting abortion “except in cases of medical emergency.”
 That law makes it a felony punishable by 5 to 15 years in prison to perform or induce an abortion, though a woman undergoing an abortion cannot be prosecuted.

-Since then, almost no abortions have occurred in Missouri.
+Since then, almost no abortions have occurred at Missouri facilities.
 But that doesn’t mean Missouri residents aren’t having abortions.
-They can still travel to out-of-state abortion clinics, including ones just across the border in Illinois and Kansas.
+They could receive abortion pills from out of state or travel to clinics elsewhere, including ones just across the border in Illinois and Kansas.

 The Missouri ballot measure would create a right to abortion until a fetus could likely survive outside the womb without extraordinary medical measures.
 Fetal viability generally has been considered to be around 23 or 24 weeks into pregnancy but has shifted downward with medical advances.
 The ballot measure would allow abortions after fetal viability if a health care professional determines it’s necessary to protect the life or physical or mental health of the pregnant woman.